TOAST-DOCS/TOAST-Cloud/en/toast-sdk/log-collector-ios.md

 ```

 ## Collect Crash Logs
-* TOAST Logger sends crash information to logs.
+* NHN Cloud Logger sends crash information to logs.
-* It is enabled along with TOAST Logger initialization, by setting.
+* It is enabled along with NHN Cloud Logger initialization, by setting.
 * To send crash logs, PLCrashReporter is applied.

 ### Set Whether to Enable CrashReporter
-* By default, CrashReporter is enabled when TOAST Logger is initialized.
+* By default, CrashReporter is enabled when NHN Cloud Logger is initialized.
-* During TOAST Logger initialization, you can set whether to use CrashReporter or not.
+* During NHN Cloud Logger initialization, you can set whether to use CrashReporter or not.
 * In order not to send crash logs, CrashReporter must be disabled.

 > If the User ID is set, you can check the user-specific crash experience in the 'Crash User' section of the Log & Crash Search console.